 A dumb and deadly decision to continue the approach

 Alarms were going off but the pilot ignored them.
 The air traffic controller suggested he utilize and use an NDB approach.
+An NDB approach is a non-precision approach that lacks vertical guidance.
 A proximity warning was issued at an altitude of around 200 feet and the ATC suggested that he go around.
 But Kliuyev disagreed and continued his fateful approach.
 The plane was grossly unstable and touched down way too fast.
 The aircraft flipped upside down after over running the runway and burst into flames.

-Soviet Russia officials discovered at the trial that Klyuyev tried to make the blind landing to test his ability as a pilot and win a bet.
+Soviet officials discovered at the trial that Klyuyev tried to make the blind landing to test his ability as a pilot and win a bet.
 He appeared cool and composed during the trial even though the Soviet media blamed the tragic crash on his overblown sense of self-assurance.
 A report issued at the time found that Klyuyev broke every rule on his blind landing.
+The chain of events that led to the crash could have been broken but no one spoke up, leading to the tragic deaths of so many innocent lives.